GabeStah/Airbrake.io/Pitches/A Guide to Software Design Patterns/State/text.md

 # Behavioral Design Patterns: State

-As we approach the end of our thorough [Guide to Software Design Patterns](https://airbrake.io/blog/software-design/software-design-patterns-guide) series we're going to look into the **state design pattern** in today's article.
-The `state pattern` allows you to programmatically change the behavior of a class based on when an underlying _state_ changes.
+As we approach the end of our thorough [Guide to Software Design Patterns](https://airbrake.io/blog/software-design/software-design-patterns-guide) series we'll be looking into the **state design pattern**.
+The `state pattern` allows you to programmatically change the behavior of a class based on changes made to the underlying _state_ of said class.
 In this article we'll look at both a real world example and a fully-functional C# code sample of the `state design pattern`, so let's get to it!

 ## In the Real World